Brand Partnership Agreement: How to Do It Legally

 Types of Partnership Agreements

-There are multiple types of brand partnerships your blog can engage in, some as simple as affiliate link placement to more complex deals like charitable awareness.
-Here’s a list of common brand partnerships out there for bloggers:
+Your blog can engage in multiple types of brand partnerships, some as simple as affiliate link placement to more complex deals like charitable awareness.
+Here’s a list of joint brand partnerships out there for bloggers:

 Affiliate Marketing Partnerships

-Simply put, affiliate partnerships are partnerships when there’s a promotion of a company’s product in exchange for a monetary benefit.
-A perfect example of this is when Big Company pays Betty Blogger an agreed-upon amount of money in exchange for every referral that Betty Blogger sends to their website that purchases a product.
+Simply put, affiliate partnerships are partnerships when a company’s product is promoted in exchange for a monetary benefit.
+A perfect example is when Big Company pays Betty Blogger an agreed-upon amount in exchange for every referral that Betty Blogger sends to their website that purchases a product.
 These affiliate marketing programs are typically easy to join and range in compensation.

 For example, Amazon pays its affiliates up to 10% commission.
 I have an affiliate program for my blog’s products in which affiliates are paid a generous 50% commission.